Sudharshan (film)

 Sudharshan is a 1951 Indian Tamil-language film directed by A. S. A. Sami and Sundar Rao Nadkarni.
 The film stars P. U. Chinnappa and P. Kannamba.
 The story is based on a popular folk myth about a Panduranga devotee Gora who was a potter by trade.
 The same story was filmed simultaneously by Gemini Studios.
-The Gemini version Chakra Dhari was released early and due to unknown reason Sudharshan was delayed.
+The Gemini version Chakra Dhari was released early and due to an unknown reason Sudharshan was delayed.
+It was released on 28 November 1951.